 - Your testimony.
 Even if your lawyer speaks on your behalf, you still want to gather up all the details and present your story in a clear, concise manner.

 - Evidence.
-Depending on the nature of the violation, you might have evidence that you’re innocent, or that you were justified in committing the offense.
+Depending on the nature of the moving violation, you might have evidence that you're innocent, or you were justified in committing the offense.

 - Witnesses.
 If anyone was present to witness that the alleged infraction or crime did not take place, talk with that person about providing testimony at your hearing.

-Generally, hearings for typical traffic infractions are fairly straightforward: You’ll make your case for your innocence or justification (presenting any testimony, witnesses, and evidence you have) and the ticketing officer will do the same for your guilt.
-Once the judge hears both sides, he’ll make a judgment on your case.
+Generally, hearings for typical traffic infractions are fairly straightforward; you'll make your case for your innocence or justification (presenting any testimony, witnesses, and evidence you have) and the ticketing officer will do the same for your guilt.
+Once the judge hears both sides, he/she will make a judgment on your case.

-If you’re found not guilty, you can put the situation behind you (after paying any applicable court costs and attorneys fees); if you’re guilty, you’ll need to deal with your applicable traffic ticket fines and penalties.
+If you're found " not guilty," you can put the situation behind you (after paying any applicable court costs and attorneys fees).
+If you're found "guilty," you'll need to deal with your applicable HI traffic ticket fines and penalties.

 Traffic Crime Cases

-It is possible to contest your traffic ticket by mail―without scheduling an actual hearing date.
+It is possible to contest your HI traffic ticket by mail without scheduling an actual hearing date.

-During these situations, you―the driver― and/or your attorney provide a statement about why you’re innocent of the charge or are guilty but for a justifiable reason.
+During these situations, you, the driver, and/or your attorney will provide a statement about why you're innocent of the charge, or are guilty but for a justifiable reason.
 The judge then makes a judgment based solely on the testimony and evidence provided in your statement.

 As long as your judge didn't mitigate your violation and penalties (in other words, lessen them or offer you a plea bargain), you can file an appeal.
 You can talk with a clerk about the process and paperwork, or your lawyer can handle it for you.

-Traffic violations (of which you’re found guilty) appear on your traffic abstract, or driving record.
-To make sure only the items that are supposed to show up actually show up, it’s a good idea to check your driving record after you receive your verdict.
+Traffic violations (of which you're found guilty) appear on your traffic abstract, or HI driving record.
+To make sure only the items that are supposed to show up actually show up, it's a good idea to check your driving record in Hawaii after you receive your verdict.

-As stated above, auto insurance companies can access your traffic abstract, and your current provider might increase your rates if you’re found guilty of a traffic infraction or crime.
+As stated above, auto insurance companies can access your traffic abstract, and your current provider might increase your rates if you're found guilty of a traffic infraction or crime in Hawaii.

 If you are found guilty, start shopping online for lower rates now so you can get the best deal at renewal time.Other Topics in This Section